Best Wireless Dog Fence: An Ultimate Guide & Reviews

 You are given complete control over where your fur baby can go and when.
 You can adjust the perimeter on the fly.

 If there is a smaller dog in your yard, you can keep your pet from being near it by adjusting the perimeter.
-Customers, who bought this became happy with the product and would buy again.
+Customers, who bought this became happy with the product.

 This is a great option for those who may already have an in-ground wire system and want upgrade.
 This wireless dog fence system was designed for the larger dogs, 15 lbs. and more.